drohr/plex-voddler-plugin/README.md

-# voddler plex plugin
+# Plex Plugin for the Voddler movie service

 * Orignal code and idea by Thomas Rosenqvist <thomas@rosenqvist.org>
 * Rewriten and maintained by David Röhr <david@rohr.se>
 * Images by Sara Smedman <sara@joforik.net>

-Very exprimental state, some features work, some dont't.
+Very beta state, some features work, some dont't.
 Tested on MacOSX and Windows with PMS 0.9.5.x

 ## Features

+* Playback
     * Playback on AVOD "Play" movies, documentaries and series
     * Playback of trailers
+* Browsing
     * Browsing all types of movies, documentaries and series
     * Searching for content
     * Browsing Favorites, Playlist and History
+    * Thumbnails and movie/episode meta data where available
+* Preferences
     * Sorting settings in preferences
     * Adult filter setting in preferences
-* Thumbnails and movie/episode information where available
-* Plex Plugin installer package for MacOSX users for easy install

 ## Known Issues